-Knowing that there are now vaccines against COVID-19 gives us some sense of relief, a welcome change from the uncertainty we felt last year.
-Sure, what we currently know about the vaccines may be limited, but we’re hoping that inoculation would be a step to reclaiming space outside our home.
+Knowing that there are now vaccines against COVID-19 gives us some sense of relief, a welcome change from the uncertainty we felt in the past year.
+Sure, what we know about the vaccines may still be evolving, but we’re hoping that inoculation would be a step to reclaiming space outside our home.

 According to a report in The New York Times, exercise may boost vaccine response.
 A study conducted among athletes suggested that physical ability increased their response to flu shots.
 Research published in the National Library of Medicine also claimed that people who had exercised before getting flu shots enhanced the vaccine’s efficacy.